Management plan compartment 3

 ObjectiveAreaMethodComment

-1) Extend heathland by 2015.
 Western edge of subcompartment.
 Graze extensively.
-Fell and clear birch and other species in including bramble where these are shading out heather but retain thickets for structural diversity and for species such as nightingale.
+Fell and clear birch and other species including bramble where these are shading out heather but retain thickets for structural diversity and for species such as nightingale.

-3) Manage bramble and birch scrub.
+3E.3) Manage bramble and birch scrub.
 Throughout subcompartment.
 Graze extensively.
-Clear a selection (>30% of existing cover over the period) of bramble and birch scrub on open grassy and heath areas to benefit grassland/heath and retain structural diversity.
+Clear a selection (>30% of 2010 cover over the period) of bramble and birch scrub on open grassy and heath areas to benefit grassland/heath and retain structural diversity.
 Do not treat.
 Bramble provides good shelter and nesting opportunities for a range of fauna and a nectar source for invertebrates.

-4) Reduce dominance of Ragwort.
-Open grassy area at NW end of sub-compartment.
-Spray with Glyphosate (Roundup) or Barrier H at rosette stage and/or pull by hand and remove before it sets seed (annually).
+3E.4) Reduce ragwort.
+Open grassy area at NW end of subcompartment.
+Spray with glyphosate (Roundup) or Barrier H at rosette stage and/or pull by hand and remove before it sets seed (annually).
 Ragwort seed from here blows across the site and onto the neighbouring business park.

-5) Retain and create bare gravel areas.
+3E.6) Retain and create bare gravel areas.
 Adjacent to Compartment 16 south.
 Scrape using digger bucket/grading bar/attachment to remove any soil and get down to gravels either in discrete patches of early successional stage vegetation or circumscribing Compartment 16 to a width of 5m.
+Pile arings nearby to enhance relief and extend bare areas.
 Important ground nesting bird breeding and foraging area.